 In 1998, Lexus added the Bosch Vehicle Stability Control (VSC) system to some of its cars.
 Operationally, it is the same as the Mercedes and Cadillac systems, but adds a brake pressure sensor to monitor driver braking inputs (or lack thereof), and a warning buzzer in addition to the dash light to warn the driver when the system is active.

-Stability control is being integrated into ABS systems on more and more cars, light trucks and SUVs.
-It makes the most sense on SUVs because of their higher center of gravity and increased risk of roll-over if they get sideways or spin-out on a slick road or suffer a tire blowout.
+Stability control has been integrated into virtually all vehicles today, including cars, SUVs, light trucks even heavy-duty trucks.
+It is especially beneficial on SUVs because of their higher center of gravity and increased risk of roll-over if they get sideways or spin-out on a slick road or suffer a tire blowout.

 Stability control systems are offered under the following names: